 “Amazing legal support on any HR and employee matters.
 They are very responsive, client-friendly, understand the complexities of sensitive situations and are our go-to firm when it comes to HR/employee matters.”Legal 500, 2022

-Our employment team regularly advise employees on a wide range of employment issues including bringing Employment Tribunal claims.
-There are strict time limits for bringing these claims so it is important that you take legal advice at the outset.
+Our employment team regularly advise both individuals and businesses on a wide range of employment issues including bringing and defending Employment Tribunal claims.
+There are strict time limits for bringing and responding to claims so it is important that you take legal advice at the outset.

 Key stages and tasks

-The following services (tasks) are included within our range of fees set below for bringing claims for (ordinary) unfair or wrongful dismissal up to a final hearing.
-A final hearing is where a judge decides whether you have successfully won your claim.
+The following services (tasks) are included within our range of fees below for bringing or defending claims for ordinary unfair or wrongful dismissal up to a final hearing.
+A final hearing is where a judge decides whether you have successfully won or defended the claim.